logzio/logz-docs/_source/logzio_collections/_metrics-sources/ec2.md

 | AWS_NAMESPACES <span class="required-param"></span> | Comma-separated list of namespaces of the metrics you want to collect. <br> For EC2, this is `AWS/EC2`. |
 {:.paramlist}

+##### Monitor advanced EC2 metrics (_Optional_)

+If you want, you can also monitor advanced EC2 metrics, including disk memory and swap memory.
+To enable this option, you'll need to install and configure a Cloudwatch agent on your machine and specify the **CWAgent** namespace.
+See the official instructions for [installing the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html) and [configuring it](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html).

 {% include metric-shipping/open-dashboard.html title="Cloudwatch AWS/EC2" %}

 </div>